MarynaShavlak/shopping-list-ts/README.md

 # React To-Do App
+This project was created as a test task for the [COAX Software](https://coaxsoft.com/) Internship Program for Frontend Developers.

 This project is a simple to-do app created using React.
 It allows users to manage their tasks efficiently with features such as adding new to-dos, viewing previously added to-dos, and deleting any to-do.